EmasXP/varmkorv/README.md

 Better 404 handling.
 I think 404 exceptions should be raised instead.
 The developer can pass a 404 handler method to the application, and the exception and the current request can be passed to that method on 404.
 Of course a simple default 404 method needs to exist.

-There's no proper file structure to the project.
-Needs to be added if this project is supposed to get used.
-There are also things like missing doc strings.
+There are missing doc strings.

 There are no unit tests.